YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

 	}

 ### Custom Event
-Sometimes you might want to track other specific things happened in your game, such as when the player passed one level, and YMCA allows developers adding extra properties to the "minimal" Event and logging it eventually.
+Sometimes you might want to track other specific things happened in your game, such as when the player passed one level, and YMCA allows you to add extra properties to the "minimal" Event and logging it eventually.
 Here comes an example of "Level-up" Event:

 	{
     "event" : "Level-Up",